JimDesu/basis-lang/spec.md

 (consoleLogger, warning) :: format: 'output, "couldn't open file"
 ```

 The receiver tuple appears in parentheses both at declaration and at call.
-Multi-receiver methods are sometimes called "v-commands" in older project material (the term is parser-internal); the canonical term is *method* with the multi-receiver structure noted when the receiver-tuple shape needs to be emphasized.

 The dispatch implementation composes per-receiver single-class dispatches — there is no joint-instance dictionary keyed on the tuple of receiver types.
 The combined behavior is the product of the receivers' types, but each receiver's dispatch resolves through its own class's dictionary independently.
 This admits methods that span receivers from different modules without requiring those modules to coordinate: the implementations of `Logger`'s `emit` method and `Severity`'s `prefix` method are looked up separately at the call site.